Jury convicts former Spokane police officer in rapes of two women; Nash acquitted of other rape charge, unlawful imprisonment

 Aug.
 31—A jury convicted former Spokane police officer Nathan Nash on Tuesday of raping two women.

 Nash had been on trial for three rape charges involving two victims.
-The jury found that Nash raped both women, but was found not guilty of a second rape charge for the now 25-year-old victim and unlawful imprisonment related to the now 41-year-old victim.
+The jury found that Nash raped both women, but he was found not guilty of a second rape charge for the now-25-year-old woman and unlawful imprisonment related to the now-41-year-old woman.

 There was little reaction in the courtroom as Spokane County Superior Court Judge John Cooney read the verdict.
 Nash's young son's sobs echoed through the courtroom as Nash was handcuffed and taken into custody.

 One of the victims stood, silently sobbing.
-As Nash's wife, Kristeen Nash, excited the courtroom, she pointed a finger at the victim and said, "I will get the truth out."
+As Nash's wife, Kristeen Nash, exited the courtroom, she pointed a finger at her and said, "I will get the truth out."

-She loudly repeated the phrase as she walked down the courthouse hallway punctuated with expletives.
+She loudly repeated the phrase, punctuated with expletives, as she walked down the courthouse hallway.

 The women accused Nash, 39, of raping them during follow-up visits to physical assaults he responded to in his role as a Spokane police officer.